 If you’ve ever wanted to travel along the highest railway in the world then take the ‘The Oxygen Train.’
-Named so because of the high-altitude, it crosses the Qinghai-Tibet Plateau from China to Tibet at more than 4,000 metres.
+Named so because of the high altitude, it crosses the Qinghai-Tibet Plateau from China to Tibet at more than 4,000 metres.

 Each carriage is pressurised to help passengers with the thin air.
 There are oxygen masks and supply tubes throughout the train, in case you need any more.
 But one thing is for sure, you won’t suffer as much from altitude sickness.

 We can’t forget Switzerland either.
 Switzerland has some amazing scenery and some of the best train holidays in Europe.
 You could easily spend a week here jumping aboard all of the train journeys.
-The most famous train ride is the Glacier Express that runs between St. Moritz and Zermatt, passing through Chur, Andermatt and Brig.
-It offers breaking panoramic views of the Matterhorn, Switzerland’s highest peak.
+The most famous train ride is the Glacier Express which runs between St. Moritz and Zermatt, passing through Chur, Andermatt and Brig.
+It offers panoramic views of the Matterhorn, Switzerland’s highest peak.

 The journey takes a whole day departing in the morning and arriving early evening for either route.
 You’ll get to see the alpine village of Zermatt, and the Rhine Gorge which is known as “Switzerland’s Grand Canyon,” as you travel over viaducts and through spiral tunnels.
-Other scenic Swiss rail holidays are Jungfraujoch, the GoldenPass Line, and Bermina Express.
+Other scenic Swiss rail holidays are Jungfraujoch, the GoldenPass Line, and Bernina Express.

 The Blue Train

-You may not have heard of this route which operates from Johannesburg to Cape Town but according to The Irish Times it is listed within 18 of the world’s best rail journeys.
+You may not have heard of this route which operates from Johannesburg to Cape Town but according to The Irish Times it is listed among 18 of the world’s best rail journeys.
 The Blue Train starts from Pretoria and offers great views of the Karoo desert, as well as the wine region and even Table Mountain.

 There are two different types of trains, the Premier Classe which includes all meals, or the Shosholoza Meal train which is the cheapest.
-The train takes too days and departs early morning arriving at noon the following day.
+The train takes two days and departs early morning arriving at noon the following day.

 Train journeys are a great way of seeing the world.
-Your accommodation is included, sometimes food too (depending on your package), and there is also the possibility to take excursions along the way.
+Your accommodation is included, sometimes food too (depending on your package), and there is also the possibility of taking excursions along the way.
 You could find yourself exploring an old mining town in the Australia Outback, spending the day at one of Canada’s most stunning lakes, or stopping in an old Soviet town, drinking vodka with the locals.

 Gone are the days of long romantic train journeys where you are on a train for weeks at a time.
-Instead, train journeys are much more convenient for your travels and you can spend just one night onboard if you want to try the experience.
+Instead, train journeys are much more convenient for your travels and you can spend just one night on board if you want to try the experience.

-You can incorporate a rail journey into your itinerary, starting at Moscow and travelling to Beijing by train before flying out of China.
+You can incorporate a rail journey into your itinerary, starting in Moscow and travelling to Beijing by train before flying out of China.
 Or travelling from Johannesburg to Cape Town before staying a few days longer to experience the Big 5 on an African safari, before flying home.
 They are a great way of seeing more of a country without having to think about where you need to stay and how to get around.
 Everything is there for you on the train.

 One thing’s for sure, you have to experience a great rail journey once in your lifetime.